 Formerly the National Indoor Arena (NIA), the Barclaycard Arena is a great space where you’ll find everything from international indoor athletics to live music acts.
 With room for up to 15,800, the Arena has played host to major events including Gladiators, WWF and annual gaming conventions.

 The Genting Arena, previously known as the LG Arena, is part of the National Exhibition Centre (NEC).
 Able to adapt to both large scale and more intimate events, this venue has hosted everything from X Factor auditions and daredevil stunts to international music stars and comedians.

 Founded in 1886 as the Birmingham School of Music and now part of Birmingham City University, the Conservatoire offers live classical, jazz and experimental music from world-class musicians and talented students.
 Don’t miss your chance to see the stars of tomorrow perform!

 Often called The Rep, the Birmingham Repertory Theatre is the oldest building based producing theatre company in the country.
-Consistently innovative, The Rep is known for its fantastic family musicals and plays at Christmas, which have included Raymond Brigg's The Snowman and Roald Dahl’s The BFG.
+The Rep is known for its fantastic family musicals and plays at Christmas, which have included Raymond Brigg's The Snowman and Roald Dahl’s The BFG.

 Home to the City of Birmingham Symphony Orchestra, the Symphony Hall is considered one of the finest concert halls in the world.
 But don’t be fooled, it’s not all classical.
 The Hall also plays host to rock stars, pop artists and comedians, as well as community events and graduation ceremonies.